-Head Coach Tim Corbin begins his 12th season at the helm of the Vanderbilt baseball program.
-During his tenure Corbin has turned the Commodores into a national power and taken the program to unprecedented success leading Vanderbilt to the College World Series for the first time in 2011.
+Head Coach Tim Corbin begins his 13th season at the helm of the Vanderbilt baseball program.
+During his tenure Corbin has turned the Commodores into a national power and taken the program to unprecedented success leading Vanderbilt to the top of college baseball in 2014 with the school's first-ever men's national championship in the Dores' second trip to the College World Series in four seasons.

 For the second time in his career Corbin was named the SEC Coach of the Year by the league's coaches after the Commodores posted one of the best seasons in school history in 2013.
 The Commodores matched the school record with a 54-12 mark and smashed the Southeastern Conference record, finishing the conference slate an amazing 26-3.
 Vanderbilt won every series during the regular season, including nine series sweeps.
 The squad outscored opponents by an average of 8.2-3.9 runs per game with the pitching staff turning in a sub 3.00 ERA for the second time in three seasons.
 Five Commodores earned All-American honors led by first team All-Americans Tony Kemp and Tyler Beede.
 Kemp became just the second Commodore in history to be named SEC Player of the Year and just the third in league history to win both Freshman of the Year and Player of the Year awards in his career.
 Over the summer, Beede pitched for Team USA to become the 12th Vanderbilt player to don the Stars & Stripes.